Clauric/Fishers-Iris-Dataset-Review/README.md

 <p align="center"><img width="600" height="600" src="https://github.com/Clauric/GMIT-Programming-Scripting-Pands-Project/blob/master/Scatter_matrix_Entire_data.png"></p>

 As can be seen in the scatter plots above, there is a distinct split in the data, where the data seems to cluster in two different areas.
 This would suggest that there is a difference in measurements between the data for one of the irises, when compared to the other two.
-Additionally, the distribution graphs, show that while sepal widths and lengths seem to be normally distributed [2], the distribution of the petal widths and legths show bimodal distribution.
+Additionally, the distribution graphs, show that while sepal widths and lengths seem to be normally distributed [2], the distribution of the petal widths and lengths show bimodal distribution.
 This further reinforces the idea that there are 2 clusters in the data.